noawe-boi/NoahsObsidianSync/Year 11 Maths IA3 Traffic Light.md

 - Q12
 - Q15
 - Q19
-- Q22 (rememebr to do lhs and rhs)
+- Q22 (remember to do LHS and RHS)
 -